Electronic effect: Redistributive effects

+Non-redistributive effects

 Hyperconjugation is the stabilizing interaction that results from the interaction of the electrons in a sigma bond (usually C-H or C-C) with an adjacent empty (or partially filled) non-bonding p-orbital or antibonding π orbital or an antibonding sigma orbital to give an extended molecular orbital that increases the stability of the system.
 Hyperconjugation can be used to explain phenomena such as the gauche effect and anomeric effect.

 Orbital symmetry is important when dealing with orbitals that contain directional components like p and d.
 An example of such an effect is square planar low-spin d8 transition metal complexes.
 These complexes exist as square planar complexes due to the directionality of the metal center's d orbitals despite fewer steric congestion in a tetrahedral geometric structure.
 This is simple one example of many varied examples, including aspects of pericyclic reactions such as the Diels-Alder reaction, among others.

 Electrostatic interactions include both attractive and repulsive forces associated with the build-up of charge in a molecule.
 Electrostatic interactions are generally too weak to be considered traditional bonds or are prevented from forming a traditional bond, possibly by a steric effect.
 A bond is usually defined as two atoms approaching closer than the sum of their Van der Waal radii.
 Hydrogen bonding borders on being an actual "bond" and an electrostatic interaction.
 While an attractive electrostatic interaction is considered a "bond" if it gets too strong, a repulsive electrostatic interaction is always an electrostatic effect regardless of strength.
 An example of a repulsive effect is a molecule contorting to minimize the coulombic interactions of atoms that hold like charges.